Updated: 3 days ago

 This is a very tricky for everyone and it's totally normal to have these restless nights, please don't feel like you're doing anything wrong.
 Every baby will go through the 4 month regression.

-If you want to know more about your baby's sleep during this time and learn how to build positive sleep associations check out my 0-6 months online webinar here
+If you want to know more about your baby's sleep during this time and learn how to build positive sleep associations check out my 0-5 month sleep support guide here

 Lots of love,